 Conyers History, Family Crest & Coats of Arms

 The ancestors of the Conyers family brought their name to England in the wave of migration after the Norman Conquest of 1066.
-They lived in Durham.
-The family were originally from the area of Coigners, Normandy, and it is from this location that their name derives.
+They lived in Coisgnières, Normandy, "as the name was spelt in Normandy; one of the noblest families in the North of England."

 Early Origins of the Conyers family